varshiniattuluri/chatbot/README.md

 # chatbot
-chat with pdf and i gives the answer
+chat with pdf and it gives the answer